stackup-dev/open-source-campaign/.github/ISSUE_TEMPLATE/campaign-request.md

 *Programmer Health Tips*

 ## Campaign Description
-*- This campaign aims to teach stackies on how to maintain good health habits as programmers
+- This campaign aims to teach stackies on how to maintain good health habits as programmers.
-- This camoaign is for all level programmers
+- This campaign is for all level programmers.
-- Stackies should learn this topic in order to maintain good health while beign productive as programmers*
+- Stackies should learn this topic in order to maintain good health while beign productive as programmers.

 ## Number of Quests
 *There will be two quest for this campaign*